 Incredibly for a man his age, Alfredo Del Rosso was to continue pastoring Civitavecchia, commuting back and forth every weekend.
 His daughter Maria and her husband Alberto Parenti who were living in Rome at that time began coming out to help with the church.

 John Nielson had been named as first rector of the college.
 He recounts some of the reasons why Del Rosso was recruited to help in that first semester: "(1) To help orient Italian students to the multi-national environment; (2) To help interpret English lectures and church services to Italians until some became proficient themselves in the use of English; (3) To relate the college more directly to our Italian work and help tie the two more closely together; (4) To recognize as well as use the strengths and abilities of this church leader in the development of spiritual cohesiveness among the 7 or 8 nationalities; (5) To assist in the translation of materials for curriculum, and promotional work."
 All of this was expected from a 75-year-old man traveling over 1500 miles round trip by train every weekend to pastor a church.

-Among the Italian students Alfredo Del Rosso was helping in that first semester at the new school was Salvatore Scognamiglio, who went on to become the Italian district superintendent, and Mario Cianchi, who for several years served as district NYI president.
+Among the Italian students Alfredo Del Rosso was helping in that first semester at the new school was Salvatore Scognamiglio, who went on to become the Italian district superintendent, and Mario Cianchi, who for several years served as president of the youth organization.

 Says Nielson of Del Rosso's contribution to the school: "The students and staff loved him, responded positively to his spiritual leadership, dynamic instruction in the classroom, and his wholesome friendship.
 He was most cooperative and supportive in every way."